user202729/plover-run-py/README.md

 # plover-run-py
 Command plugin for Plover to run an arbitrary Python command.

+**Warning**: While this plugin can do everything what a command plugin can, this should only be used for personal usage.
+If the usage is sufficiently general, it's recommended to make a Plover command plugin instead.

 See also:

 * [`plover-run-shell` plugin](https://github.com/user202729/plover_run_shell) for running a shell command.